cryptexfinance/documentation/docs/intro2.md

  <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/katex@0.12.0/dist/katex.min.css" integrity="sha384-AfEj0r4/OFrOo5t7NnNe46zW/tFgW6x/bCJG8FqQCEo3+Aro6EYUG4+cU+KJWu/X" crossorigin="anonymous" />

 TCAP is the World's First Total Cryptocurrency Market Capitalization created by [Cryptex Finance](https://cryptex.finance).
 Like a conventional index fund, TCAP gives holders a real-time price exposure to the total cryptocurrency market cap.
-TCAP is a 150% fully backed, fully collateralized asset that truly, accurately and safely represents the total market capitalization of the entire crypto complex.
+TCAP is not a fixed basket of tokens.
+TCAP is not an ICO, nor a rebased elastic.
+TCAP is a new, 150% fully backed, fully collateralized asset that’s both audited and accurately representative of the entire cryptocurrency complex by total market capitalization.

-The TCAP smart contract is powered by [Chainlink](https://chain.link/) oracles that blend total current real time market cap crypto data from seven of the top crypto data providers in the world and brings that data on chain.
-If the Total Market Cap is resting at 350 billion dollars.
-Then, just like the S&P 500 would, we add a divisor of 10 billion to that number.
-Based on this math, the calculation for TCAP would be as follows:
+TCAP is powered by decentralized [Chainlink](https://chain.link/) oracles that blend real time total market cap crypto data from seven of the most reputable crypto data providers in the world, subsequently bringing said data on chain to our TCAP smart contract.
+For example, as of this writing, total crypto market cap currently resides at 350 billion dollars.
+We then add a divisor to that number, just like the S&P 500 or any major financial index would.

+The price calculation for TCAP is as follows:

 $c$ = \$350,000,000,000